buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometricConstraintResource/Types/IfcAlignmentHorizontalSegmentTypeEnum.md

 ### BLOSSCURVE
 The Bloss transition is a more recent form of a high performance transition bend.
 Proposed in 1936. it is now in use in several railway networks.
 There is no established rough geometric approximation.

->NOTE&nbsp;Further reading: Constantin Ciobanu, BLOSS TRANSITION – A SHORT DESIGN GUIDE
+>NOTE Further reading: Constantin Ciobanu, BLOSS TRANSITION – A SHORT DESIGN GUIDE

 **Base formula (Curvature)**
 !["Bloss curve transition segment"](../../figures/ifcalignmenthorizontalsegmenttypeenum-blosscurve.png "Figure 1 &mdash; Curvature for horizontal Bloss curve transition segment")